 Additionally, Israel can be a divisive topic today, especially between Black and Jewish Americans.
 With Black Lives Matter activists increasingly using their platform to denigrate Zionism, many believe the Black community is growing increasingly anti-Zionist and antisemitic.

-What will it take for the two communities to overcome these divides, and for the cooperation to overcome the conflict?
+What will it take for the two communities to overcome these divides?

 Here’s how two professors of Jewish studies, Ethan Katz and Deborah Lipstadt, responded to that question: “To advance the cause of Black-Jewish relations today, the great challenge is for voices of compassion and mutual respect to rise above the prevailing din of acrimony, misunderstanding and distrust.”